Mexico City’s Historic Center

 National Palace (Palacio Nacional)

 During our visit, we couldn’t run freely thru the Zocalo or enter the National Palace.
 The day before our visit, Mexicans were celebrating Revolution Day.
 A big party took place at the city’s center.
-Some cleaning and organizing was still taking place when we were around.
+Some cleaning and organizing were still taking place when we were around.
 At least, we were able to admire the cathedral.

 5 de Mayo Avenue